 Be prepared.
 When making stir-fry recipes, everything moves fast once the cooking process has begun.
 Pre chop your veggies and protein, pre-mix your sauce.
 That way you can just "bang-bang-bang" once that pan is hot.

-Store Chicken Satay Noodles in an airtight container (preferably glass) in the refrigerator for up to 4 days.
-Make sure the noodles and chicken are fully cooled before sealing to maintain freshness and taste.
+Store in an airtight container (preferably glass as this will prevent staining) in the refrigerator for up to 4 days.

 You might notice the satay sauce solidifies when cooling.
 This is normal, especially if the peanut butter is high quality.
 I've given reheating tips below.